bmitra-msft/HIPstIR/README.md

 ### Location and timing

-We are planning to have HIPstIR in Portsmouth New Hampshire.
+We are planning to have HIPstIR in Portsmouth, New Hampshire.
 We will offer a banquet or brunch at a nearby private beach house.

 We are currently considering two date options:
 - Friday Aug 09 4pm - Sunday Aug 11 evening (pre-meeting on Thursday)